 And that right there, is the last mile delivery problem.

-What is the biggest challenge with last mile?
+What is the biggest challenge with last mile deliveries?

-Optimizing last mile delivery can result in significant savings, especially as the number of shipments across most industries continues to skyrocket.
+Optimizing last mile delivery can result in significant savings for ecommerce businesses and retailers, especially as the number of shipments across most industries continues to skyrocket.

 5 Ways Technology Can Solve Your Biggest Last Mile Delivery Challenges